 Oh, there’s nothing like truly messing up to learn what’s important to you.
 If something is worth fighting for, then you’re going to have to have the strength to keep failing until you get it right.
 Failure helps me understand what’s crucial to my well-being..

-You can’t avoid failure.
+You can’t avoid life lessons.

 Failure is constant and if it wants you to experience it, it will find you when you’re least suspecting it.
 Life would be boring if we never failed and we’d stagnate if we stayed safe and exactly the same.
-Don’t run from failure, put yourself in its path and that way you’ll be better able to handle the consequences.
+Don’t run from life lessons, put yourself in its path and that way you’ll be better able to handle the consequences.
 Failure isn’t the worst, doing nothing at all is.